hunjixin/ShootGame/README.md

 #  flight shooting game
-a shoot game use js
+a shoot game use ECMAJavascription

-will use electron to support windows/linux will use ionic to support android/ios
+Using  electron to support windows/linux
+Using  ionic to support android/ios

 and finally you can run in all sreen